Ever wonder why that one product shows up on the chart while everything else fades into the background?

 What Is a Substitution Reaction?

 A substitution reaction is the classic “swap” you’ve seen in textbooks: one group on a molecule is replaced by another.
-Think of it like swapping out a key ingredient in a recipe— the taste changes, but the overall structure stays the same.
+But think of it like swapping out a key ingredient in a recipe— the taste changes, but the overall structure stays the same.
 In organic chemistry, this usually involves a nucleophile (the “incoming” partner) taking the place of a leaving group (the “outgoing” partner).

 The two main families are SN1 and SN2: